A completely new way of operating

 Onshore Operations Centre at Total E&P Norge's headquarters.

 Platform controlled from shore

 “The centre includes drilling and logistics support functions, preparation, monitoring, and collaboration rooms as well as offices.
-By removing boundaries and optimizing communication between onshore and offshore, the company ensures better interaction, effective decision-making and a good overview of operations,” says Ole Bengt Hegreberg, preparations and start-up manager for the project.
+By removing boundaries and optimising communication between onshore and offshore, the company ensures better interaction, effective decision-making and a good overview of operations,” says Ole Bengt Hegreberg, Preparations and Start-up Manager for the project.

 Connecting the dots

 A key element in bridging the gap between offshore and onshore is the high voltage cable that runs from the powerstation onshore to the Martin Linge field.
-Read more about the cable and power from shore (link).
-Inside the cable there are also fiber optic lines that enable real time collaboration between onshore and offshore as well as onshore monitoring and control of operations.
+Read more about the cable and power from shore.
+Inside the cable, there are also fiber optic lines that enable real time collaboration between onshore and offshore as well as onshore monitoring and control of operations.

-“What makes this project so special is the way we combine known and new technologies in order to optimize every aspect of the operations.
-In my opinion the greatest innovation lies in the big picture approach and the concept as a whole, not necessarily the isolated technology choices,” says Hegreberg.
+“What makes this project so special is the way we combine known and new technologies in order to optimise every aspect of the operations.
+In my opinion, the greatest innovation lies in the big picture approach and the concept as a whole, not necessarily the isolated technology choices,” says Hegreberg.